For my natterings about who I am, see below…

 I want a nice DSLR camera with zoom so I can do bird photography; I love going for nature hikes & seeing birds (or even seeing the kestrels that sometimes perch not far from my windows), but I can’t ever get decent photos of them.

 I love coffee.
-I don’t like iced tea, and hot tea is ok at times.
-Just gimme a cup of joe.
+I don’t like iced tea, but hot tea is ok at times.

 I love to decorate & rearrange things—this goes for my home as well as my blog.